Mexico | Hiking + Trekking | Travel Guides

 North Beach on a weekday morning in late October.

-SWIMMINGNorth Beach lacks the protection of Sayulita Beach and Playa Los Muertos, so conditions can get rough here, particularly for young children.
-With that said, the water is shallow for several dozen meters at low tide.
 And, if you catch the water at slack tide with a couple knots of wind, conditions can be downright magical just beyond the break.

-WATERSPORTSOnce you get beyond the break, conditions can be pretty mellow for paddle boarding and kayaking without the crowds.
 When the surf’s up and offshore, experienced surfers love the long point break beginning around the rocky mouth of the river.

-BEACHIn terms of sand, cleanliness, and crowds, North Beach is far superior to its more centrally-located neighbor to the south.
+In terms of sand, cleanliness, and crowds, North Beach is far superior to its more centrally-located neighbor to the south.

-ACCESSNorth Beach can easily be accessed from any number of cross streets along Avenida del Palmar.
 The three main access points are at the end of Calle Miramar (next to La Terrazola), Calle Playa Azul (next to Frente al Punta Beach Club), and Calle Islas Marias (near Las Sirenas beach bar).

 map